ninglab/CTKG/Schema.md

 >
 > from https://www.meddra.org/how-to-use/basics/hierarchy

 Before normalization, the original database contains 42,435 unique adverse event terms.
-In addition, for those terms with level "LLT", we mapped them to their corresponding preferred terms.
+For those terms which are present in the MedDRA dictionary and with level "LLT", we represented them using their corresponding preferred terms (PTs).
+After normalization, we got 11,137 MedDRA terms and 10,151 unmapped terms.

-**id**: the format is "AdverseEventID:XXX"

-**label**: AdverseEvent

 **Attributes:**

 1. **term_name**

+   Definition: The name of the adverse event.
+The names of some adverse events are included in the MedDRA dictionary.

    Example: "nodule, pulmonary"; "diarrhea-no colostom"

 2. **medDRA_code**

-   Definition: The corresponding MedDRA code of the term.
+   Definition: The corresponding MedDRA code of the term, if any.

    Example: "10003205", "0"